 Leocadie cried when her baby was born, and the tears didn’t stop for the next three months as the tumor grew.
-Leocadie also dealt with glaucoma, meaning her vision was severely impaired while she was trying to care of her new baby.
-It was difficult to know how to hold him with the tumor, and others had to guide him into her arms.
-Without money to afford surgery, she was overcome with paralyzing fear for her son’s future.
+Leocadie also had glaucoma, which meant that her vision was severely impaired as she tried to care for her new baby.
+It was difficult to know how to hold him with the tumor and, unable to see, others had to guide him into their arms.
+With no money to pay for the surgery, she was overwhelmed with paralyzing fear for her son’s future.

-“I was so sad.
-I thought he would die.
-I couldn’t stop crying,” said Leocadie.
-And if he did survive, she was left with an unrelenting barrage of questions about what his life might look like.
+“I was very sad.
+I thought I was going to die.
+I couldn’t stop crying,” Leocadie said.
+And if he survived, she was left with a relentless barrage of questions about what his life might be like.
 “Will he work?
 Will he go to school?
 Will he have friends?
-Maybe he’ll need to only stay in the house and be a recluse,” she thought.
+Maybe he’ll have to stay home and be a recluse,” he thought.

-But she still had hope that one day, with God’s help, her baby boy could live a normal life — free from the weight of the tumor.
-She and Edwige decided to name their son Emmanuel, meaning ‘God with us.’
+But she still had hope that someday, with God’s help, her baby would be able to live a normal life, free from the burden of the tumor.
+She and Edwige decided to name their son Emmanuel, which means “God with us.”

-“Since he was born like this, we knew his life would come with a lot of troubles.
-We said, ‘Let your name be Emmanuel so God will be with you,’” said Leocadie.
-“His name is a testimony, because if God was not with us, he would surely have died, or I would have died carrying him.”
+“Since he was born like this, we knew his life would come with a lot of problems.
+We said, ‘Let your name be Emmanuel so that God will be with you,'” Leocadie said.
+“His name is a testimony, because if God were not with us, he would surely have died, or I would have died taking it.”

 Before long, their hopes and prayers for Emmanuel seemed to come true.
-Edwige was working for a company that partners with Mercy Ships to help with the vessels’ shipping container needs.
-Edwige’s boss told him about the free surgeries available on board the Africa Mercy.
+Edwige was working for a company that partners with Mercy Ships to assist with the shipping container needs of vessels.
+Edwige’s boss told him about the free surgeries available aboard the Africa Mercy.

-Hopeful for Emmanuel’s chance to receive surgery, they brought their baby to the ship and found the timing was nothing short of a miracle.
-Emmanuel had to be three months old to receive surgery to remove the teratoma, and he had just turned three months old the very day he was screened.
+Hopeful for Emmanuel’s chance to receive surgery, they took their baby to the ship and discovered that the timing was nothing short of miraculous.
+Emmanuel was due to have three months to receive surgery to remove the teratoma, and he had just turned three months old on the same day he was examined.

-The volunteer surgeon who specializes in cases like Emmanuel’s, Dr. Sherif Emil, happened to be on the Africa Mercy at just the right time as well.
+The volunteer surgeon who specializes in cases like Emmanuel’s, Dr. Sherif Emil, was also at Africa Mercy at just the right time.

-“‘Teratoma’ in Greek means monster,” said Dr. Emil.
-“The irony of these tumors is that over 90 percent are benign, but when they’re not treated, they (have the potential) to kill the child.”
+“‘Teratoma’ in Greek means monster,” Dr. Emil said.
+“The irony of these tumors is that more than 90 percent are benign, but when left untreated, (they have the potential) to kill the child.”

-Bringing Emmanuel to the ship was an enormous step of courage for Leocadie.
-She was entrusting foreign doctors with her baby, and without her eyesight, she had to have faith in what she could not see.
-Her older sister served as her eyes, accompanying Leocadie to every appointment and staying with them on board while Edwige worked.
+Bringing Emmanuel onto the ship was a huge step of courage for Leocadie.
+She was entrusting foreign doctors with her baby, and without her sight, she had to have faith in what she could not see.
+Her older sister served as her eyes, accompanying Leocadie to each appointment and staying with them on board while Edwige worked.

-The surgical process to remove Emmanuel’s tumor took over 8 hours, but the result was a resounding success.
-“His outcome was just a testament to survival, resilience, and blessing,” said Dr. Emil.
+The surgical process to remove Emmanuel’s tumor lasted more than 8 hours, but the result was a resounding success.
+“Their outcome was a testament to survival, resilience and blessing,” said Dr. Emil.

-The teratoma tumor weighed 2.6 kilograms — roughly a third of Emmanuel’s entire body weight when he had the surgery.
+The teratoma tumor weighed 2.6 kilograms, approximately one-third of Emmanuel’s total body weight when he underwent surgery.

 After surgery, Leocadie reached out to hold Emmanuel.
-She could not see the change herself, but she immediately felt it.
+She couldn’t see the change herself, but she immediately felt it.
 “I was speechless.
 I didn’t know what to say.
-He was so much lighter.
+It was so much lighter.
 I could feel the difference,” Leocadie said.
-“Before, I couldn’t see him but I could touch him with my hands and feel his condition, but now, it’s no longer enormous.
-His diapers fit him now where they never could before.”
+“Before, I couldn’t see him, but I could touch him with my hands and feel his condition, but now, it’s not huge anymore.
+His diapers now fit him where they never could before.”

-Emmanuel has only grown stronger and happier since his surgery, and the difference in his family is also tangible.
-They smile more easily now, the weight of worry released from their shoulders.
+Emmanuel has become stronger and happier since his surgery, and the difference in his family is also tangible.
+They smile more easily now, the weight of worry has been lifted from their shoulders.

-“He’s really living up to his name.
-Since we got to Mercy Ships, everything has gone so smoothly,” smiled Leocadie on Emmanuel’s final day on board.
-“God has truly been with us!”
+“She’s really living up to her name.
+Since we arrived at Mercy Ships, everything has been going very well,” smiled Leocadie on Emmanuel’s last day on board.
+“God has really been with us!”